MarshaC713/MarshaC713/README.md

 </p>

-- 🤔 Looking for Software / Data Engineering opportunities within Cloud Computing or Python.
+- 🤔 Looking for Software / Data Engineering/ DevOps opportunities within Cloud Computing or Python.
 - ⏫ Committed to continuous professional development and a member of the professional bodies BCS, and CMI
 - 🌍 Using, designing and passionate advocate for sustainable technological innovation and ethical AI & ML to create lasting positive real world change and solutions.
 - 💖 [Code First Girls](https://codefirstgirls.com/about-us/) alumni